PROJECT SUMARY: A ONE-MINUTE STORYREEL BASED ON A PERSONAL MEMORY

 1. Use Tools/Photoshop/load files into Photoshop Layers. . . from the menu bar to load multiple panels into Photoshop.
 Save this .psd file in your panels folder and name it according to your scene number/name and put an underscore in front to force it to the top of the file stack.

-4. Plan out your scene and use Photoshop Layer Comps to simulate character blocking and camera movement.
+5. Plan out your scene and use Photoshop Layer Comps to simulate character blocking and camera movement.
 Be sure to check the Visibility and Position boxes.
-If you name your Layer Comp the same as your panels you can save a step later on.

 5. Repeat this process and use the Layer Comps playback to activate your scene.